malalmeida/Repository_Fanima/README.md

  - 2.2.3 -> commit done in 22 January 2025: Added code for Character selection and fixed a bug in Level 0

  - 2.2.4 -> commit done in 23 January 2025: Fixed a bug in Level 0

+ - 2.2.5 -> commit done in 28 January 2025: Fixed some bugs and updated the unity editor version to Unity6

+ - 2.2.6 -> commit done in 30 January 2025: Restored to previous version of Unity Editor that worked.
+Fixed bug and added code so autoHelp button is saved if game is interrupted and restored